ADeadTrousers/android_device_Unihertz_Atom_XL_EEA/README.md

 Device configuration for Unihertz Atom XL (Atom_XL) EEA (european union)
 =================================================
-This model device tree is intended for the usage in a LineageOS or similar building environment.
+This region device tree is intended for the usage in a LineageOS or similar building environment.

 If you are looking for a special device tree for the usage in a TWRP or similar environment head over to https://github.com/ADeadTrousers/twrp_device_Unihertz_Atom_LXL.

 The Unihertz Atom XL (codenamed simply _"Atom_XL"_) is a rugged small smartphone from Unihertz, released in July 2020.
 It is similar to the Atom L but with an integrated digital mobile radio (DMR).